 - When building a rear wheel, I only lubricate the non-drive side nipples if they are becoming a bit tighter to turn (usually near the very end of the build).
 This is because these nipples don’t have as much tension as the drive side nipples.

 - Only release spoke wind-up at the very end of the build when you have got everything perfect.
 You will most likely need to do another small round of lateral truing after this step.

 - I record all the spoke tensions on a piece of paper and keep it as a reference for the next time I work on the wheel.

-- When building a new wheel, I order a few additional spokes (of each length) and nipples as spares in case of a minor accident.
+- When building a new wheel, I order a few additional spokes (of each length) and nipples as spares in case of a riding incident etc.

-- If you are going to build a wheel, always buy good quality parts so the time you invest is not wasted on shabby parts that don’t last.
+- If you are going to build a wheel, always buy good quality parts so the time you invest is not wasted on a shabby wheel that won’t last.

 Whilst I enjoy working on my own bikes, I am not a qualified bicycle mechanic.
 The content of this article is purely illustrative and does not constitute professional advice.
 For your own safety, this type of work should only be undertaken by a qualified bicycle mechanic.
 Incorrect assembly of parts could result in equipment damage, personal injury or death.

 I welcome reader feedback in the comments section.
 Should you wish to suggest an amendment, please include a note advising the source of your information so that myself and other readers can ascertain the accuracy of your information.
 Note: Trolling or argumentative comments will be removed as they are counter-productive.